 A Midlands NHS Trust v RD (by her litigation friend, the Official Solicitor) et Ors [2021] EWCOP 35, Moor J

-Instructed by the Official Solicitor on behalf of RD, a 37 year old woman suffering from a severe form of anorexia nervosa in an application brought by the Trust which sought declaratory relief that it was lawful not to take any steps towards forcing nutrition against her wishes, notwithstanding that by so doing, it might prevent her death.
+Instructed by the Official Solicitor on behalf of RD, a 37-year-old woman suffering from a severe form of anorexia nervosa.
+The Trust brought an application which sought declaratory relief that it was lawful not to take any steps towards forcing nutrition against her wishes, notwithstanding that by so doing, it might prevent her death.
 The application accorded with RD’s wishes and feelings and was not opposed by the Official Solicitor subject to certain changes being made to the care plan.
 The court made the declarations sought under the MCA 2005 and pursuant to the inherent jurisdiction of the High Court.
 Please see here for the judgment.

 A Mental Health Trust v ER (by her litigation friend the Official Solicitor) & An NHS Foundation Trust [2021] EWCOP 32, Lieven J